-Unlike old CO2 lasers, these use fractionated beams to treat columns of skin rather than whole areas.
+Unlike old CO2 lasers, thin one uses fractionated beams to treat columns of skin rather than whole areas.
 The benefits of this new technique include a much shorter recovery time and less patient discomfort during the procedure with maximum results in a single treatment.
-You can expect to see smoother and tighter facial skin, wrinkle and scar improvement, collagen production and fading of skin discoloration.
+Once the full effects take place, you can expect to see smoother and tighter skin, improvement in wrinkles and scars, collagen production and fading of skin discoloration.